qzhang503/proteoQ/README.md

 ##### 1.2.2.2 purgePep

-Analogously to the PSM processing, we may nullify data points by specifying a CV cut-off and/or a minimum number of peptide observations:
+Analogously to the PSM processing, we may nullify data points of peptides by specifying a cut-off in their protein CVs:

 ``` r
 # no purging